reich452/Rover/README.md

 * The max sol that represents the most recent sol that photos exist for the rover
 * The max date (on Earth) that the photos exist for the rover
 * The status of the rover.
 Make an enum ( `NS_ENUM` ) representing either complete or incomplete.
 Follow standard naming convention for `NS_ENUM`s.
+ * The number of photos taken by the rover
+ * An array of sol descriptions

 * **Photo**:
 * The photo's identifier